 Alfred Richard Orage (1873-1934) was a very important figure in the development of the Gurdjieff teaching.
 I mean that quite literally.
 He did not merely help Gurdjieff by teaching the Gurdjieff ideas and techniques, although he certainly did that, being, the second of Gurdjieff’s pupils who could establish successful groups: Ouspensky was of course the first.

-In his Psychological Exercises, he included an essay on “Dying Daily”.
+In his Psychological Exercises, he included an essay “Dying Daily”.
 There is no direct evidence that this was taught to him by Gurdjieff.
-But the indirect evidence is overwhelming, and is in my forthcoming book (no date has yet been set, when it is, I shall let you all know).
+But the indirect evidence is overwhelming, and is set out in Gurdjieff: Mysticism … pp.118-119.
 It was also taught to Jane Heap, probably by Orage (again, the evidence is strong but circumstantial).
-We have Kathryn Hulme’s word that it changed her life for her, transforming her writing completely.
+We have Kathryn Hulme’s word that it changed her life, allowing her to understand her formative influences, hence to “re-form” herself, and in the process transforming her writing completely.
 It is also known that Mrs Staveley used it.
 Dr Lester also employed it.
-He told me that he was not 100%, only fairly sure that it was supposed to be done when one was in bed.
+He told me that he was not 100%, only fairly sure that Jane Heap said it was supposed to be done when one was in bed.
 I was using it at the time I knew him, I stopped, returned to it in Lebanon, stopped and have returned to it.
 I think I can now add something which is not in the texts, but is hinted at by Orage, and which makes a big difference.
 Let us take it step by step.

-I am going to return to Orage’s exercise in the second post on this topic.
-For now, I will turn to Jane Heap.
-I am using the book titled The Notes of Jane Heap.
+I will return to Orage’s discipline in the second post on this topic.
+For now, I will turn to Jane Heap, and the book titled The Notes of Jane Heap.
 She says a good deal about the Preparation, but I will concentrate on the review.
 At p.20, we read: “Look back at end of day.
 When you are in a state of less dispersion – be sure you realise to what extent.”
 This is a reference to coming to a collected state.

 On p.36, is this: “Set task to review the material of the day – in the evening – prepared to start next morning from different place.”
 This brings together the evening review and morning preparation.
 Although she is not directly speaking about the evening review or morning preparation, they are implicitly part of the discipline which grounds this comment: “I have nothing to put in front of my ordinary dispersed world – it all remains on the same level.
 If my sensation is more or less linked to my head it is more togetherness and more energy kept in myself by that agreement or relationship between one centre and another” (p.41).

 Then, there is this: “It is a matter of no importance which impressions the mind remembers in review of day if the mind becomes more alive or awake …” (p.131).
-This does not mean that some memories are not more intrinsically useful for our development than others: it just means that the test is whether the mind is animated by the discipline.
+It is not that some memories are not more intrinsically useful for our development than others, rather, the aim is to animate the mind rather than remember something for its own sake.